zouftou/The_C_Programming_Language.book/README.md

 # The C Programming Language 2nd Edition (Ritchie & Kernighan)

-Solution of exercices by Chapters.
+Solution for exercises by chapter.